 If you are an undergraduate, seeking a Bachelor of Social Work degree, the BSW Social Work Club is right for you.
 It helps you connect with other majors in the program and with professionals in the community.
 These contacts help with decisions about volunteer experiences, field education placements and finding employment after graduation.

 Information about Social Work Club activities can be found on the bulletin board outside the department office (Hendricks G49) or from the advisor, Dr. Margaret Smith, at email@example.com.

 The mission of SWAGS is to:

 Originally founded in 2000, and refocused with attention to the inclusion of online students in 2013, the Social Work Association of Graduate Students (SWAGS) seeks to:

-Membership is open to any graduate social work student enrolled in Edinboro University, without regard to gender, race, creed, ancestry, national origin, disability, sexual orientation or gender identity who fulfills the following requirements.
+Membership is open to any graduate social work student enrolled in PennWest Edinboro, without regard to gender, race, creed, ancestry, national origin, disability, sexual orientation or gender identity who fulfills the following requirements.
 While active participation is encouraged, membership does not require GPA, QPA, credit hour or service hour requirement in order to become and maintain membership.

 Become a member of SWAGS.

 Any questions about SWAGS can be directed to the group's co-faculty advisors: Dr. Christine Rine at firstname.lastname@example.org or Dr. Molly Wolf at email@example.com.

 The purpose of the Phi Alpha Honor Society is to provide a closer bond among students of social work and promote humanitarian goals and ideals.
 Phi Alpha fosters high standards of education for social workers and invites into membership those who have attained excellence in scholarship and achievement in social work.